Niche brands are better than broad brands.

 On Main Street of a cute suburb, there are two retailers with two very different founders.
 Dave runs a well-known discount family restaurant and Serge a well-loved bicycle shop that sells new and performs repairs.

 Dave’s family restaurant is well attended, and often reaches capacity on Friday and Saturday evenings.
-They are known far and wide for their $5.99 eggs.
+They are known far and wide for their $5.99 eggs, bacon and toast plate.
 They have a long menu full of Americana foods.
 The restaurant’s annual revenue is four times what the bike shop does in the same year.

-Serge’s bike shop is an oddity in the “old town” of the suburb because it is the only business people don’t drop into when they are shopping up and down the main street.
-But people travel far and wide for their bikes and top-off-class services.
+Serge’s bike shop is an oddity in the “old town” of the suburb; the bike shop doesn’t take advantage of the healthy walk in traffic the other businesses enjoy.
+Instead, Serge’s customers travel far and wide for his import bikes and top-off-class services.
 They are considered “cool” and have converted hundreds of teenagers from skateboarding to BMX.

 I would rather invest in Serge, the owner of the bike shop.
 I know he could make a much larger business out of it.
 But it has much less customer volume and brand recognition, so why?
 Wouldn’t the restaurant make more money with the investment?